 Younger generations need to act more responsibly and have a sense of accountability.
 Instead of sympathizing with the criminal, they should direct that sympathy towards those who lost a family or dear friend and think about how severely they’ll grieve their loss forever.

-After this massive twist and arguments about Cameron Herrin, do you still think that beauty privilege doesn’t control our thoughts, opinions, and relations with people?
+After this massive twist and arguments about Cameron Herrin and his car accident, do you still think that beauty privilege doesn’t control our thoughts, opinions, and relations with people?

 Aya Salah and Mennah Mohamed